 As the train pulls out of the station, I see several small towns dotted along the tracks.
 Women are dressed in tiered skirts of vivid colours.
 Families hurry to wave us off and watch the shiny new carriages glide past.
 Just a few hours from the ornate Spanish architecture of Cusco, we are weaving our way through the Andes, climbing up to La Raya mountain range at some 4,338 metres in the sky.
 The towns fade away and I am engrossed in the natural beauty that encircles me.
 The altiplano is alive with ichu—mountain grass that sustains the herds of llamas punctuating the vast expanse.

 It is impossible not to be carried away by the magic of it all.
-Dinner, created by executive chef, Diego Muñoz, is a landscape of its own.
-A starter of freshwater prawns is followed by beef tenderloin that rests on a cloud of pumpkin cream. i and you can almost hear the ingredients come together in the bowl.
-I eat ceviche on the train tracks.
-It’s both poetic and thrilling.
+Dinner, created by executive chef Diego Muñoz, is a landscape of its own.
+A starter of freshwater prawns is followed by beef tenderloin that rests on a cloud of pumpkin cream.

 SPARKLING WATERS, VAST PLAINS

 Bound for the white city of Arequipa, the final day aboard brings new sights.
 I see vicuñas grazing alongside the Explorer; open plains are followed by the twinkling Lagunillas Lake.
 At sunset, I alight for an al fresco cooking lesson with Diego.
-Like a magician, he dices the fish with the lime and chilli.
+Like a magician, he dices the fish with the lime and chilli, and you can almost hear the ingredients come together in the bowl.
+I eat ceviche on the train tracks.
+It’s both poetic and thrilling.

 WHERE THE CONDOR FLIES

 How will I ever be able to reacclimatise to terra firma after such an extraordinary three days?
-Belmond Las Casitas—the brand’s newest hotel—offers the perfect oasis in which to transition back into the earth-bound world.
+Las Casitas, A Belmond Hotel, Colca Canyon—the brand’s newest hotel—offers the perfect oasis in which to transition back into the earth-bound world.
 Nestled in the breathtaking gorge of the Colca Canyon, I slumber in a private casita.
 I succumb to the plunge pool’s invitation before entering the spa.
 Somehow, the adventure is not over: along the canyon lie rustic churches and little towns to discover, with markets selling Peruvian needlework and giant corn on the cob.
 The next day, a dream is realised as I wake up to the sight of the majestic condor—messenger of the gods—soaring to the backdrop of the striking pre-Inca terraces.

 by Rosh Mahtani